rust-lang/cargo/src/doc/src/reference/publishing.md

 First things first, you’ll need an account on [crates.io] to acquire an API token.
 To do so, [visit the home page][crates.io] and log in via a GitHub account (required for now).
-You will also need to verify your email address on the [Account Settings](https://crates.io/me) page.
-Once that is done create an API token, make sure you copy it.
+You will also need to provide and verify your email address on the [Account Settings](https://crates.io/settings/profile) page.
+Once that is done [create an API token](https://crates.io/settings/tokens), make sure you copy it.
 Once you leave the page you will not be able to see it again.

 Then run the [`cargo login`] command.